 Failover and failback are operations that handle a situation in which the link between the local and the remote systems is down.
 These operations switch the roles of the source and the target.
 The Replica Switch Roles starts with a source and a target that are both live and linked between them.

 In this phase, we change the role of the target to source.
-The volume becomes write-enable, as it will now accept host writes.
+The volume becomes write-enabled, as it will now accept host writes.

 The user resumes the replication and the target and source become synchronized.

 Now, we return both source and target to their original roles, and the replica returns to the state it was prior to the failover.